gongxinheng/prework-repo/README.md

 * [x] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
 * [x] Add support for completion due dates for todo items (and display within listview item)
 * [x] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
-* [ ] Add support for selecting the priority of each todo item (and display in listview item)
+* [x] Add support for selecting the priority of each todo item (and display in listview item)
-* [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds
+* [x] Tweak the style improving the UI / UX, play with colors, images or backgrounds

 The following **additional** features are implemented:

 * [x] List anything else that you can get done to improve the app functionality!
-* Improve the UI to make it more user-friendly
+* [x] Different colors for priority text and due date.
 * Allow user select and remove more than one items as a time (also can add `remove all`)
 * Add more information about the item added, like the date time
 * Sort the list by lexicographic order/date time added